Are you thinking of moving to Anglesey? We have put together this easy guide full of information about the picturesque Isle of Anglesey.

 Menai Bridge is known for its vibrancy and variety of shopping destinations, pubs, restaurants, bars, and hotels.
 Visit the Michelin Star Sosban & The Old Butchers and the vibrant Dylan’s – an easy stroll from the waterside and the chance to taste amazing food.

 There is so much to do and see in this area.
-If you’re interested in purchasing a property in Menai Bridge, the average price of buying a property was £229,758 over the last year.
+If you’re interested in purchasing a property in Menai Bridge, the average price of buying a property was £308,554 over the past year.

 Things to do in Anglesey